 Each month we ask a Porteño (Buenos Aires Native) the same 15 questions with the goal of getting a unique perspective on Buenos Aires that visitors and expats alike can learn from.
-In this month’s addition we meet up with Valeria Versi, a marketing planner and musician.
+In this month’s edition we meet up with Valeria Versi, a marketing planner and musician.

 1. Describe a perfect day in Buenos Aires for you?